Jasonblalack/zyngapoker/Features.md

 ### Compressor

+Removes white space, comments and any formatting from original code.

 ### Optimizer

-- Removes white space, comments and any formatting from original code.
-- Inlines translation into the permutated application code.
-No more lookup for translation texts once compiled.
-- Optimizations happens in the same league of [Google Closure Compiler](https://developers.google.com/closure/compiler/) and [Uglify](https://github.com/mishoo/UglifyJS).
 - Dead code elimination removes unreachable code in `if`/`else` blocks, conditional statements `?:`, `switch`/`case` and `AND`/`OR` operators.
 - Supports comparison of hard-coded or permutation added values for `boolean`, `number` and `string` types.
 - Groups single `var` statements into blocks.
-- Renames file private variables (starting with double underscore by convention)
 - Removes needless blocks (with just one statement)
 - Automatically combines strings and numbers (e.g. "Version " + 1.3 => "Version 1.3")
 - Optimizes if(-else) statements with expressions as content